 Dan is a seasoned reporter with a track record of prying public records from public institutions by leveraging freedom of information laws.
 Right now, with the help of the Reporters Committee for Freedom of the Press and the Cornell Law School First Amendment Clinic, Dan is suing the Pennsylvania State Police for the release of certain email, text messages, and voicemail.
 He is also co-reporting an investigative podcast for iHeartRadio that’s about, very broadly, trains.

-I started my career at daily papers in Alaska, New Mexico, and Vermont, winning awards along the way for dogged reporting, and honed my craft in a master’s program at the Missouri School of Journalism, where I worked part-time as a researcher for Investigative Reporters and Editors.
-I have an undergraduate degree in outdoor education.
-I had thought I might be a guide.
+Dan started his career at daily papers in Alaska, New Mexico, and Vermont, winning awards along the way for unearthing government corruption and bird-dogging environmental regulators reluctant to regulate.
+He honed his craft in a master’s program at the Missouri School of Journalism, where he landed a fellowship with The Pulitzer Center on Crisis Reporting and worked part-time as a researcher for Investigative Reporters and Editors.

 Dan has an undergraduate degree in outdoor education.
 Back in the day he dabbled in guiding.
 He doesn’t guide anymore but he has kept his skills sharp and when he is not writing he may be found outside, depending on the season or topography, backcountry skiing or ice climbing or rock climbing or mountain biking or trail running or swimming or sailing or, to his mother’s chagrin, dirt biking.
 She’s right to worry.
 He’s now rehabbing from his second ACL surgery.